Sreejish10/Sreejish10/README.md

 - 👀 I’m interested in Coding, Photography , trekking
 - 🌱 I’m currently learning Databricks
 - 💞️ I’m looking to collaborate on exciting projects with data analytics
-- 📫 How to reach me : Shoot up an email @vsreejish10@gmail.com
+- 📫 How to reach me : linkedin.com/in/sreejishvv

 <!---
 Sreejish10/Sreejish10 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.